London

 Greenwich Hospital

 The origins of the Greenwich Hospital are closely entwined with the legacy of humanitarianism and care for the needy in Britain.
-Originally commissioned by Queen Mary II as the Royal Hospital for Seaman in 1692, the building itself was designed by Wren and Hawksmoor free of charge.
+Initially commissioned by Queen Mary II as the Royal Hospital for Seamen in 1692, the building itself was designed by Wren and Hawksmoor free of charge.

 To experience the Hospital’s full glory, we recommend approaching Greenwich by boat before exploring inside the beautiful chapel and Painted Hall.